liebke/avout/README.md

 ### Transaction Reference Protocols

-Transactions are system- and thread-local (as are Clojure's dosync transactions) but the transaction references (Refs) that participate may be distributed across multiple JVMs/systems.
+Transactions are system- and thread-local (as are Clojure's dosync transactions) but the transaction references (Refs) that participate may be distributed across multiple JVMs and/or systems.

 New types of Refs can be created by implementing the **TransactionReference** protocol.